-What type of projects demands the help of a journeyman plumber?
-The short answer is anything that requires turning off the water supply, taking fixtures apart or involves working with electricity or gas.
+What type of project demands the help of a journeyman plumber?
+The short answer is anything that requires turning off the water supply, taking fixtures apart, or involves working with electricity or gas.

 Here are more details about the dangers of certain types of plumbing repairs:

 To avoid a costly plumbing accident, before you break soil, call Oregon’s Utility Notification Center at 1-800-332-2344 (or 811).
 Digging poses the immediate risk of damaging a pipe.
 Aside from that, however, consider whether you want to pave or build above utility lines.
-While Apollo has no-dig technologies for pipe repair, there may be circumstances when you need to excavate.
+While Apollo Plumbing, Heating & Air Conditioning has no-dig technologies for the pipe repair, there may be circumstances when you need to excavate.